MicrosoftDocs/win32-pr.de-de/desktop-src/direct3d9/id3dxskininfo--updateskinnedmesh.md

 ---
 # <a name="id3dxskininfoupdateskinnedmesh-method"></a>ID3DXSkinInfo::UpdateSkinnedMesh-Methode

-Wendet das Softwareskinning auf die Zielvertices basierend auf den aktuellen Matrizen an.
+Wendet software skinning auf die Zielvertices basierend auf den aktuellen Matrizen an.

 ## <a name="syntax"></a>Syntax